sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

-If we look at the jamovi spreadsheet it does seem like the class is a hard one (most grades are between 50\% and 60\%), but it does look like there’s an improvement from the first test to the second one.
+If we look at the jamovi spreadsheet it does seem like the class is a hard one (most grades are between 50\% and 60\%), but it does look like there is an improvement from the first test to the second one.

 .. ----------------------------------------------------------------------------